 Me?
 I’d rather have a case of Bass Ale.

 The Bass Brewery, the original brewers of Bass Pale Ale, was founded in 1777 in Burton-upon-Trent, England.
 In 2000 Anheuser-Busch bought the company’s brewing operations; since then Bass Ale has been manufactured by AB.
 The draught version is still made in Burton.

 [Imitating Gilbert Gottfried.]
-I want to play but I can’t.
+I wanna play but I can’t.

-Gilbert Gottfried is a gratingly voiced comedian, actor, and voice actor best known for his portrayal of the parrot Iago in the 1992 Disney animated film Aladdin.
+Gilbert Gottfried (1955-2022) was a comedian and actor who performed with a distinctly shrill and gravelly voice; as a voice actor his best known role was that of the parrot Iago in the 1992 Disney animated film Aladdin.
 He was also the voice of the duck mascot in Aflac Insurance commercials, until a poorly received Twitter joke about the 2011 Japanese tsunami got him fired.

 [Sung.]
 “The Merry-Go-Round Broke Down.”

 “The Merry-Go-Round Broke Down” is a 1937 song written by Cliff Friend and Dave Franklin of Tin Pan Alley fame that gained immortality as the theme song for the Warner Bros.
 Looney Tunes cartoon series.
 Played over the opening and closing credits, it is the song over which Porky Pig declares “Th-th-th-that’s all folks!” at the end of each cartoon.